 This one can be tricky as this can backfire just as easily as it can help you.
 Microsoft 365 offers a sync service that will synchronize your domain password with your Microsoft account password.
 Whatever domain password policy in place there is what would be followed.
 If you don’t have one, your best bet is to require some form of complexity.
 The most common setup includes an 8-character minimum, special characters and at least one number.
 The other piece is requiring a password change every 90 days.

 The part that can back-fire is that you can still make a weak password and/or use the same password with a slight change every time a change is needed.
 This is where employee training comes into play again.

 The passwords don’t have to be something you see out of the Matrix, but it would be a good idea to promote something better than a name with an explanation point.
 How can I manage remembering all these passwords, and keep them secure, I hear you ask?
 Well, thankfully there are password manager services that can help with that.
-Dashlane and LastPass are examples of those services.
+Dashlane is an example of those services.
 Not only will they help you manage your passwords, but they will help generate new and secure passwords.